DataIntellectTech/grafana-kdb-datasource-ws/Readme.md

 **Note: This feature is only supported on Grafana version 7.0.0 or later**

 Support has been added for the use of Grafana variables in queries.
 These are implemented in much the same way that variables would be used in other datasources.
-Currently, there is support for variable types **custom** and **textbox**.
-It is important to note that when defining the options for these variables, the syntax of the options must **exactly** match what would be passed into the kdb+ process.
-So symbols, would be defined as `sym, columns would be defined as col and so forth.
-To indicate where in the query the variable should be called, the naming convention **$var** is used.
+Currently, there is support for variable types **query**, **custom** and **textbox**.
+To use Grafana variables in queries the syntax ${varname} is used.
+Grafana variables can be used in both the query builder and within free-form queries.
+The substitution of variables is done client side and precedes execution.
+You can see an example of how to make and use Grafana variables in this [demo video](https://vimeo.com/489410176).

 Global Grafana variables may also be used within queries.
-There is currently support for `$__from`, `$__to` and `$__interval`.
+There is currently support for `${__from}`, `${__to}`, `${__interval}` and global url variables.

 #### Panel Plugin Support